Click on any FAQ to expand for an answer.

 While most of her special training has been on the job, Lynette sometimes participates in continuing education workshops.
 She also stays current in her field through her memberships in Editorial Freelancers Association, San Diego Professional Editors Network, Publishers & Writers of San Diego, and Publishers & Writers of Orange County.

-Q22: Can I get a testimonial from a former client?
+Q22: Can I get a testimonial from a current or former client?

 A: You can get several on the Testimonials page of this website, and you’re welcome to follow up with any of the individuals who wrote them.